nitinjugal17/nexthink/README.md

 • Outputs the average for each process metric.

 • Detects possible memory leaks and raises a warning

+#### More specifically, the app takes as input:

+• the process name (mandatory)

+• the overall duration of the monitoring in seconds (mandatory)

+• the sampling interval in seconds (optional, by default 5 sec if not specified)

+#### The metrics that should be gathered for the process are:

+• % of CPU used

+• private memory used

+• number of open handles / file descriptors

 ## Installation & Requirements